Human rights of LGBT+ people: global overview

 The report called for states to recognise the status of LGBT+ people within their jurisdiction.
 The IE SOGI said that states must:

 - Acknowledge the increased risk to violence and discrimination for LGBT+ persons because of the pandemic response.
-The reported highlighted good practices by Spain and Peru, which published guidance on the different economic support programmes available to LGBT+ people.
+The report highlighted good practices by Spain and Peru, which published guidance on the different economic support programmes available to LGBT+ people.

 - Remove stigma and protect LGBT+ people from violence and discrimination.
 The report highlighted an instance in South Korea.
 After a cluster of cases that was traced to a prominent gay club resulted in “a flood of homophobic sentiment nationally”, the government called on journalists and the media to prevent personal information from leaking.
 Also, in France, a new homophobia reporting app was launched, specifically designed for LGBT+ audiences.